-Safeguarding processes, staff training and students' awareness through SMSC have been reviewed to ensure that there is clear, established and shared procedure for referrals of this nature to the Designated Safeguarding Lead.
+Safeguarding processes, staff training and students' awareness through SMSC, PSHE and Professional Ethics and Worldviews ensure that there is clear, established and shared procedure for referrals of this nature to the Designated Safeguarding Lead.
 All referrals will be made verbally initially and captured on CPOMs.
 Designated Safeguarding leads will then act accordingly.
+Staff receive annual training on recognising and responding to a range of different types of radicalisation, including religious and far-right extremism.